jake-bc/jjs-storeapp/README.md

 # BigCommerce Sample App: Node.js

-This is a small Node.js application that implements the OAuth callback flow for BIgCommerce [Single Click Apps][single_click_apps] and uses the [BigCommerce API][api_client] to pull a list of products on a BigcCommerce store.
+This is a small Node.js application that implements the OAuth callback flow for BIgCommerce [Single Click Apps][single_click_apps].
 For information on how to develop apps for BigCommerce stores, see our [Developer Portal][devdocs].

 ### Registering the app with BigCommerce